Sunday, March 9, 2014

 I learned to roll Sushi Rice by practicing with a couple cups of cooked rice.
 I just kept rolling sushi ovals in my hand until I felt comfortable.
 The main thing is to squeeze the rice together enough, so it doesn't break apart when eating the sushi piece.

-Everyone understands that perfect appearing sushi takes a lot of experience, but I found just a little practice is good enough for homemade sushi.
+Everyone understands that perfect-appearing sushi takes a lot of experience, but I found just a little practice is good enough for homemade sushi.
 And you will get better the more you do it.

 Make a few rice ovals at a time.
-Slice cooked carrot to the length of your rolled sushi rice pieces, then slice carrot lengthwise down the middle -- so you get a piece of carrot that is about the same size as rice oval, (now the carrot has a flat side that fits on the rice.)
+Slice the cooked carrot to the length of your rolled sushi rice pieces, then slice the carrot lengthwise down the middle -- so you get a piece of carrot that is about the same size as rice oval, (now the carrot has a flat side that fits on the rice.)

 Eat Nigiri Carrot Sushi like you would regular sushi.
-Just dip carrot side of sushi into a small bowl of soy sauce and chow down.
+Just dip the carrot side of sushi into a small bowl of soy sauce and chow down.
 (Leave off chopped green onion of course - or sprinkle on a few pieces after dipping.)

 Hindsight